ssmattio/MUSA550_FinalProject/_posts/2020-12-21-Introduction.md

 <div id="altair-chart-1"></div>
 explaining the graph and the top value MISSING

-<div id="altair-chart-2"></div>
-explaining the graph and the top value, hoe NY shifted MISSING

-- count per area graph
+We can see that the count per area is schewed because of the District of Columbia.
+We will review it again, ommiting the District:

+MISSING ADDITIONAL PLOT

 ## Adding GDP variable